 - (1) Creation and composition.
 There is hereby created an historic district board of review (hereinafter referred to as the "Board") which shall consist of 11 members appointed by the Mayor and Aldermen who shall be residents of the City of Savannah interested in the preservation and development of the historic district.
 Such Board shall include one or more representatives from a preservation-related profession such as architect, architectural historian, or restoration contractor and an attorney. - (2) Jurisdiction.
 The jurisdiction of the Board shall include those elements of development, rehabilitation, preservation or demolition that affect the exterior visual quality of the historic district, specifically including exterior appearance of structures within the historic district.
 The Board shall not consider the interior arrangement of structures.
-For the purposes of evaluating the visual compatibility and design standards of exterior fenestration, where voids (windows, doors, and storefronts) in the exterior façade are substantially blocked by interior walls or built-in furniture, these may be considered part of the exterior wall if they are built within three feet of the exterior wall.
-For example, if an interior wall is built abutting the storefront, that interior wall is impacting the exterior design of the fenestration and may be subject to review by the HDBR.

-- (3) Terms of office.
+For the purposes of evaluating the visual compatibility and design standards, where voids (windows, doors, and storefronts) in the exterior façade, interior walls or built-in furniture may be considered part of the exterior wall if they are built within three feet of the exterior wall. - (3) Terms of office.
 Board members shall serve a term of three years and shall be eligible for reappointment for an additional term of three years.
 A member who has served for two successive terms of three years each shall not be eligible for reappointment for a period of two years after the termination of his or her second term.
-The term of a board member may be terminated and a new member appointed in the event the board member fails to attend any three consecutive board meetings or in the event of failure to attend any four meetings in any 12-month period. - (4) Serve without pay.
+The term of a board member may be terminated and a new member appointed in the event the board member fails to attend any three consecutive board meetings or in the event of failure to attend any four meetings in any 12-month period.

+- (4) Serve without pay.
 Members of the Board shall serve without pay. - (5) Organization.
 The Board shall elect from its membership a chairman and vice-chairman.
 The term of office for each such position shall be one year.
 No member shall serve for more than two successive terms in the same office. - a.
 Chairman.
 The chairman shall preside over the Board and shall sign all certificates of appropriateness approved by the Board. - b.
 Vice-chairman.
 In the absence or disability of the chairman, the vice-chairman shall perform the duties of the chairman and in so serving shall have the same duties and authorities as the chairman.